offen/offen/docs/docs/running-offen/configuring-the-application.md

 ### Database

 The `DATABASE` namespace collects settings regarding the connected persistence layer.
-If you do not configure any of these, Offen will be able to start, but data will not persist as it will be saved into a local temporary database.
+If you do not configure any of these, Offen Fair Web Analytics will be able to start, but data will not persist as it will be saved into a local temporary database.

 ### OFFEN_DATABASE_DIALECT
 {: .no_toc }